1797 Large Cent Value (2026 Guide): Errors List & No Mint Mark Worth

 The coin measures 28 millimeters in diameter and weighs 10.89 grams.
 It consists of pure copper as it emerged from smelting, without deliberate alloying.

 Most examples feature a plain, smooth edge.
 However, some varieties display a gripped edge characterized by irregularly spaced incuse notches and raised pellets.
-The purpose of this edge treatment remains uncertain among numismatic scholars.
+The purpose of this edge treatment remains uncertain among numismatic scholars, although PCGS CoinFacts notes that Walter Breen speculated it may have been a means of marking a particular batch of planchets or that the marks were already on planchets arriving from outside sources.

 All 1797 Large Cents were struck at the Philadelphia Mint, which was the only operational U.S. mint facility at the time.
 Consequently, no mint mark appears anywhere on the coin.